PayFabric/APIs/PayLink/Sections/PayLinks.md

 Update Post Data
 -----------------
-* `POST api/document/{PayLinkId}/PostData` Will update the post data xml for the specific document
+* `POST api/document/{PayLinkId}/PostData` will update the post data xml for the specific document

 <b>Note:</b> Only can update post data for `Integration Failed` document.
 The post data xml is auto generated, please don't add/remove any node(s), just update the value, otherwise will cause failed to integrate to ERP.